phitter-hub/docs-phitter-kernel/docs/documentation/fit/graphs/data-histogram.md

 - `plotly_plot_renderer` (_"png" | "jpeg" | "svg" | None_): Image format for exporting the plot when using Plotly.
 If `None`, the default setting is used.
 - `plot_engine` (_"plotly" | "matplotlib"_): Plotting engine to use.
 Default is `"plotly"`.

+If you only want to use the basic code, use it as follows:

 ```python
 phi.plot_histogram()
 ```